What is the Nigerian tax system all about? Also, what are the tax laws in Nigeria? Sit back and let’s do some detailed explanation here.

 3. The Petroleum Profits Tax Act Cap 354 LFN 1990

-This tax law or Act regulates the taxation of oil producing companies including the NNPC.
+This tax law or Act regulates the taxation of all top oil producing companies including the NNPC.

 The oil producing companies are in some cases in Joint Venture with NNPC to produce crude oil for sale.